DefGuard/docs/for-developers/translations-web/README.md

-# Translations ( web )
+# Translations (web)

-Frontend translations are working on [typesafe-i18n](https://github.com/ivanhofer/typesafe-i18n).
+Frontend translations are using [typesafe-i18n](https://github.com/ivanhofer/typesafe-i18n) library.

-The active translation is controlled by `language` value in `AppStore` .
+The active translation is controlled by `language` value in `AppStore` state.